SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 ### Header

 Any practical protocol requires a header with one or more header fields in plaintext that provide metadata about the packet.
-This metadata typically includes version, protocol type, and packet type, and depending on the protocol, may include service type and transaction state support like transaction ID, sequence number, or hash references to other packets in a transaction.
+This metadata typically includes version, protocol type, and packet type, and depending on the protocol, may include service type and interaction state support like interaction ID, sequence number, or hash references to other packets in a transaction.
 For security, this header should be protected by being placed in the signed portion of any packet.
 The protected header enables a parser to interpret the packet without exposing it to attack.
 A practical version of the example above would include such a header as shown below:

 *<[header, src X<sub>0</sub>, dst Y<sub>0</sub>, {src X<sub>0</sub>, data}Y<sub>0</sub>]>X<sub>0</sub>*

 However, for the purposes of understanding how to analyze the trade-offs of the fundamental properties of authenticity, confidentiality, and privacy, the header details are largely irrelevant.
 Without loss of generality, then, it is assumed that any practical packet will have a header with whatever additional metadata is required by the specific protocol.
 But for the purposes of this exposition, we will simplify the message descriptions by leaving out the header metadata unless it is relevant.
 We will return to the topic of how to manage transaction or interaction-specific correlatable meta-data in a later section.

-### IP Addresses and Header
+### Transport (IP) Addresses and Header

 In order to route a message over the internet, the packet must have an IP (UDP or TCP) header with a *src* (source) address and port and a *dst* (destination) address and port.
 We assume that the IP header is not protected by the signature.
 This assumption is still valid for other transports besides IP.
 We assume that there will be a transport header with *src* and *dst* addresses or, more generally, *src* and *dst* service endpoints.
 Therefore without loss of generality, we simply label the transport endpoints with the modifier *ip*.
 We also assume that for each AID, there may be default corresponding transport endpoints for the source (*src*) and the destination (*dst*).
 Of course, a given AID may have multiple endpoints, and this may be distinguished with a *role* label, but this is a management detail that does not impact the primary issue of correlation.